sw704e21/dmiai/iq-test/README.md

   <img src="../images/choices18.png" height=200>
 </p>

 Make a model that can get a good score in an IQ test.
 The test set consists of 36 sets of images each containing a logic puzzle that might involve shape, color, rotation or similar rules.
-Two png images are provided during evaluation: one image establishing the logic rule (see example image above to the left), and another with possible answers (above, right).
-The dimensions of both images are made up of tiles with size 110x110px, making the "test" image 550x440px and the "choices" image 330x330px.
-The AI must be able to infer completely new rules based on 3 examples and provide an (x,y) point that points to the correct answer within 10 seconds.
+10 png images are provided during evaluation: one image establishing the logic rule (see example image above to the left), and a list of 9 images with possible answers (above, right).
+The "test" image has dimensions 550x440px, created by combining tiles of size 110x110px.
+The images with possible answers are all 110x110px.
+The AI must be able to infer completely new logic rules based on the 3 examples in the test image and provide the index of the correct answer from the list of choices within 10 seconds.
 All methods are allowed.
 No training data is provided.

 ## Evaluation